This author loves to travel but could never imagine living anywhere other than his beloved Budapest.

 2. Main Square in Óbuda

 Hidden amongst ugly, grey, concrete buildings near Árpád Bridge you can find an old, pleasant square covered with cobblestones.
-Though Óbuda is often underestimated by tourists (and sometimes even by locals), this area retains some of the atmosphere of the 18th and 19th century, making it well worth a visit.
+Though Óbuda is often underestimated by tourists (and sometimes even by locals), this area retains some of the atmosphere of the 18th and 19th centuries, making it well worth a visit.

 Around Fő tér—the Main Square—there are a number of restored houses, for example, the town hall of the 3rd district, some taverns, and the Zichy Mansion.
 Built in 1746-57 as a residence for a wealthy Hungarian family, this mansion is now a museum of modern Hungarian art and local history.